Yelp/bravado/docs/source/configuration.rst

     config = {
         # === bravado config ===

+        # What class to use for response metadata
+        'response_metadata_class': 'bravado.response.BravadoResponseMetadata',

+        # Do not use fallback results even if they're provided
+        'disable_fallback_results': False,

-        # Determines what is returned by the service call.
+        # DEPRECATED: Determines what is returned by HttpFuture.result().
+        # Please use HttpFuture.response() for accessing the http response.
         'also_return_response': False,

         # === bravado-core config ====

-        #  validate incoming responses
+        # Validate incoming responses
         'validate_responses': True,

-        # validate outgoing requests
+        # Validate outgoing requests
         'validate_requests': True,

-        # validate the swagger spec
+        # Validate the swagger spec
         'validate_swagger_spec': True,

         # Use models (Python classes) instead of dicts for #/definitions/{models}